3Hren/blackhole/README.md

 ## Shared library

-Despite the header-only dark past now Blackhole is developing as a shared library.
+Despite the header-only dark past now Blackhole is developed as a shared library.
 Such radical change of distributing process was chosen because of many reasons.

 Mainly, header-only libraries has one big disadvantage: any code change may (or not) result in recompiling all its dependencies, otherwise having weird runtime errors with symbol loading race.